 Mysticism is an attempt to understand the human mind

 If the mystical experience itself could be considered the core problem of its research, it would probably clarify the field at least a bit.
 It has been noted that studies should consider only certain kinds of phenomena mystical experiences.
 Thus, those that do not meet the criteria should be explained in some other way.
 Understanding the core of mystical experiences clarifies and simplifies mysticism anyway.
 It could also help see how many different fields of study seem to be striving for the same goal, even though they have different perceptions of reality.
 The key is to understand that they all explain the same phenomenon.

 In this sense, mysticism is at the heart of things, as it argues that the problems in many fields of science stem precisely from misunderstanding the nature of mystical experience.
 The problem is that it is practically impossible to say anything clear and revealing about the experience itself.
-The obscurity of the experience is bound to be accepted because this tradition of telling has really long roots.
-The reflections of the mystical experience on religions are also quite clear and strong, although, in Western countries, the connection is considered less important and interesting than in Eastern cultures.
+The obscurity of the experience is bound to be accepted because this tradition of narrating has long roots.
+The reflections of the mystical experience on religions are also quite clear and strong, although, in Western countries, the connection is considered less important and exciting than in Eastern cultures.

 The quest for understanding

 Defining mysticism as a way of life or a form of religious life does not open up the question of what mysticism is all about.
 Nor can mysticism be seen as a doctrine nor a uniform interpretation of reality.
 On the contrary, there is no unified view in mysticism other than that some people have experiences exceedingly challenging to explain and adapt to everyday thinking, practices, and worldview.
 Mysticism is thus a narrative of this experience, which in itself is admittedly inexplicable.